berserkhmdvhb/regPackage1/README.md

 # Usage

+Please run the commands of this section in a console of an R editor (e.g., Rstudio)

 ## `renv` packages
 Install the [`renv`](https://rstudio.github.io/renv/articles/renv.html) library, load its and then use the [`renv.lock`](https://github.com/berserkhmdvhb/regPackage1/blob/main/renv.lock) file to install the requied packages.
-Please follow the following commands in a R editor console:
+Please follow the following commands in the console:

 ```
 install.packages("renv")